Classification of Cellular Fake Surfaces: Introduction

 Arguably the most interesting topological spaces in geometric topology are manifolds, and one important question is their classification.
 Manifolds are locally homogeneous in the sense that every point $x$ of an $n$-manifold $M$ has a neighborhood which is homeomorphic to the Euclidean space $\mathbb{R}^n$.
 A polyhedron is not locally homogeneous in general, but a generic polyhedron has local regularity.
 A polyhedron $P$ is a subset of some Euclidean space $\mathbb{R}^N$ such that every point $x\in P$ has a conical neighborhood $N(x)=xK$ for a compact subset $K$.
 For a generic $n$-polyhedron $P$, $N(x)$ can be only one of $(n+1)$ cases.

-Fake surfaces are generic $2$-polyhedra, so they have only two kinds of singularities beside the regular manifold points: a point on an edge where three half planes join (type 1 singularity), and the center of a tetrahedron in the dual celluation of triangulations of 3-manifolds (type 2 singularity).\footnote{Our fake surfaces are called closed in \cite{ikeda1971acyclic}.
+Fake surfaces are generic $2$-polyhedra, so they have only two kinds of singularities beside the regular manifold points as in Fig.~1: a point on an edge where three half planes join (type 1 singularity), and the cone point of a cone on a circle with three radii from the center (type 2 singularity).\footnote{Our fake surfaces are called closed in \cite{ikeda1971acyclic}.
 Our terminologies are different from the conventions in \cite{ikeda1971acyclic}, where manifold points are called type 1 singularities and our type $k$ singularities are of type $k+1$ there.}

-The three kinds of points form an intrinsic stratification of a fake surface: regular manifold points with disk neighborhoods form the open 2-cells, type 1 singularities of the triple edges the open 1-cells, and type 2 singularities vertices.
+The three kinds of points form an intrinsic stratification of a fake surface: regular manifold points with disk neighborhoods form 2-manifolds, type 1 singularities of the triple edges form 1-manifolds, and type 2 singularities consist of points.
 In this paper, we will always impose cellularity: the intrinsic stratification leads to a CW complex.
-Hence, in a cellular fake surface, every edge is a 1-cell and every face is a 2-cell.
-We will refer to the number of vertices of a cellular fake surface $F$ as its complexity $c(F)$.
+Hence, in a cellular fake surface, every edge is a 1-cell and every face a 2-cell.
+The number of vertices of a cellular fake surface $F$ will be called its complexity $c(F)$.
 Cellular fake surfaces that are spines of $3$ manifolds are called special simple spines.
-Two-dimensional generic polyhedra are special even among generic polyhedra: dimension two is the only dimension in which there are generic polyhedra that are not spines of manifolds of one dimension higher. \cite{matveev1973special}.
+Two-dimensional generic polyhedra are special even among generic polyhedra: dimension two is the only dimension in which there are generic polyhedra that are not spines of manifolds of one dimension higher \cite{matveev1973special}.

-Cellular fake surfaces have fascinating relations with the 3-dimensional Poincare conjecture, Andrews-Curtis conjecture, and the Zeeman conjecture \cite{matveev2007algorithmic,hog1993two}.
+Cellular fake surfaces have fascinating relations with the 3-dimensional Poincar\'e conjecture, Andrews-Curtis conjecture, and the Zeeman conjecture \cite{matveev2007algorithmic,hog1993two}.
 Fake surfaces are studied in \cite{ikeda1971acyclic} with an application to the Zeeman conjecture.